Why instruct a barrister?

-Barristers operate a flexible and mobile approach to advising a wide range of clients, relying on the latest technology.
+Barristers operate a flexible and mobile approach to advising a wide range of clients, relying on the latest technology to serve their clients as well as the courts.
 Many practise from Belfast, but barristers are available and travel to towns and courthouses throughout Northern Ireland.

 As a referral Bar, the usual route to a barrister is through a solicitor.
 Solicitors will be able to identify the most suitable barrister to deal with your case.
 Assuming that the barrister identified is available and that there are no conflicts of interest, they are under a duty to take on your case under the ‘cab rank’ rule.